sandreza/MarkovChainHammer.jl/docs/src/API/Continuous Time/generators.md

 ```math
 P(dt) = \mathbb{I} + Q  dt
 ```
 where ``\mathbb{I}`` is the identity matrix.
 Since the sum of the columns on the left hand side must be one and the sum of the columns of the identity matrix is one, we see that the only option is for the sum of the columns of ``Q`` to be zero for the identity to hold.
 The positivity of the off-diagonal terms of the transfer operator implies that the off-diagonal terms of the generator matrix, ``Q`` must be positive since the formula holds for every entry of the matrix and the identity matrix only modifies the diagonal terms.
 In fact we can say a bit more.
-Since probabilities are bounded above by one, we can say that the off-diagonal terms of the generator matrix must be less than or equal to zero.
+Since probabilities are bounded above by one, we can say that the diagonal terms of the generator matrix must be less than or equal to zero.

 ## Using the generator to contruct Markov chains